ary4m4n03/Wi-Fi-Auto-Login-Script/README.md

 ## Disclaimer
 Password stored in plain text inside .ps1 file.
-This method should only be used for low-security credentials, such as a public or university WiFi network.
+This method should only be used for low-security credentials, such as a public Hotel or University Wi-Fi network.
 Do not use this method for sensitive passwords.
 This script is for educational purposes only.